WizardLM: Empowering large pre-trained language models to follow complex instructions: Experiment

 \subsection{Experiment detail}

-To construct the dataset, we initialized it with the 52K instruction dataset of Alpaca.
-After iteratively performing $M$ evolutions, where $M=4$, we obtained a 250K instructions.
+To construct the dataset, we initialize it with the $52k$ instruction dataset of Alpaca and iteratively perform $M$ evolutions, where $M=4$.
 For each instruction in each round of evolution, we randomly select one evolving prompt from total six prompts (i.e., five from in-depth evolving and one from in-breadth evolving) with equal probability.
 We execute above process using Azure OpenAI ChatGPT API\footnote{gpt-3.5-turbo from \url{https://oai.azure.com/portal}}.
-Finally, we also leveraged the ChatGPT to generate responses.
+Then, we leverage ChatGPT to generate responses.
+Finally, we obtain $250k$ instructions.
+For a fair comparison, we randomly sample $70k$ data from $250k$ data with equal probability as the final training data for \modelname{}, the same as the amount of training data for Vicuna.
 We use a temperature of 1 to generate response and set the maximum number of tokens for generation to $2048$.
-Additionally, we set the frequency penalty to zero and top-p to 0.9.
-Totally, we request the API 52 $\times$ 4 $\times$ 3 = 624K times to construct the full dataset.
-We use pre-trained LLaMA 7B \citep{touvron2023llama} to initialize our model.
-We adopt Adam optimizer as an initial learning rate of 2 $\times 10^{-5}$, a maximum number of tokens $2048$, and the batch size is 8 for each GPU.
-We train our model on 8 V100 GPUs with Deepspeed Zero-3 for 70 hours on 3 epochs.
-For fair comparison, we replace Alpaca’s original Davici-003 response with ChatGPT’s response, and also sample 70K instructions subset to train \modelname{}.
-For inference, we set the temperature to 1 and the top-p to 0.9 in the same setting for \modelname{} and baseline models to reduce output randomness and ensure more focused and deterministic outputs.
-We also use a beam size of 1, and set the maximum generation length to 2048.
+Additionally, we set the frequency penalty to zero and top-p to $0.9$.
+Totally, we request the API $52k$ $\times$ $4$ $\times$ $3 = 624k$ times to construct the full dataset.
+We use pre-trained LLaMA 13B \citep{touvron2023llama} to initialize our model.
+We adopt Adam optimizer with an initial learning rate of $2 \times 10^{-5}$, a maximum number of tokens $2048$, and the batch size is $4$ for each GPU.
+We train our model on 8 V100 GPUs with Deepspeed Zero-3 for $140$ hours on $3$ epochs.
+For inference, we use greedy search for \modelname{} and baseline models, and set the maximum generation length to $2048$.